Research Misconduct: Policy, Definitions and Procedures

 10. The Committee of Investigation shall prepare a written report documenting the extent to which, if at all, it has determined that misconduct has occurred.
 The report shall: describe the nature of the allegations; describe and document the extramural support; describe the charge given to the Committee; and include the policies and procedures under which the investigation was conducted.
 For each separate allegation, the report shall: provide a finding as to whether misconduct occurred and, if so—identify whether the research misconduct was falsification, fabrication, or plagiarism, and if it was intentional, knowing, or reckless; summarize the facts and the analysis which support the conclusion and consider the merits of any reasonable explanation by the respondent; identify whether any publications need correction or retraction; identify the person(s) responsible for the misconduct; and list any current extramural support or known applications or proposals for support that the respondent has pending with any research sponsor, including federal agencies.
 The report shall also include and consider any comments made by the respondent and the complainant.

-11. The report shall be given to the Vice President for Research, the respondent, and the complainant.
-The Committee of Investigation may recommend to the Vice President for Research a course of action based on its findings, but is not required to do so.
-The Vice President for Research shall provide a copy of the results of this investigation to the University President and the Provost.
-Other administrators also shall be notified if the Vice President for Research deems such action important to a resolution of the alleged misconduct.
+11. The report shall be given to the Vice President for Research & Graduate Studies, the respondent, and the complainant.
+The Committee of Investigation may recommend to the Vice President for Research & Graduate Studies a course of action based on its findings, but it is not required to do so.
+The Vice President for Research & Graduate Studies shall provide a copy of the results of this investigation to the University President and the Provost.
+Other administrators also shall be notified if the Vice President for Research & Graduate Studies deems such action important to a resolution of the alleged misconduct.

-12. The Committee of Investigation shall complete the investigation within one-hundred twenty (120) calendar days unless it finds that the investigation cannot reasonably be completed within that time in which case, the Committee may request an extension from the Vice President for Research and Strategic Partnerships, who may seek an extension from the cognizant funding agency.
+12. The Committee of Investigation shall complete the investigation within one-hundred twenty (120) calendar days unless it finds that the investigation cannot reasonably be completed within that time in which case, the Committee may request an extension from the Vice President for Research & Graduate Studies, who may seek an extension from the cognizant funding agency.
 The request should include an explanation for the delay, a progress report, an outline of remaining steps, and an estimated date of completion.

 IV.
 Request for Presidential Review